Hampus Ericsson: 2018

 Ericsson continued with Fortec Motorsports for the 2018 F4 British Championship but had a challenging season, only managing a best finish of fourth and the third race of Oulton Park.
 He ended his Formula 4 campaign early after the halfway point of the series at Rockingham Motor Speedway, where he switched to the 2018 BRDC British Formula 3 Championship for the rest of the year.
 Ericsson finished the championship in 11th with 54 points.

 BRDC British Formula 3 Championship

 2018

-With Fortec Motorsports, he raced in the final two rounds of the season at Donington Park and Brands Hatch.
+With Fortec Motorsports, Ericsson raced in the final two rounds of the season at Donington Park and Brands Hatch.
 He got his maiden Formula 3 level podium in the second race of his debut round at Donington Park.
 Ericsson came eighth and ninth in the next two races at Silverstone Circuit and finished the championship in 21st with 64 points.

 2019

 Ericsson contested the 2019 BRDC British Formula 3 Championship full-time with Double R Racing.
 He took his maiden car racing win at the third race of the second round at Snetterton Circuit.
-Ericsson had a consistent season and finished in the top ten on a frequent basis, ending the championship in 10th with 284 points.
-During the season he made a cameo in the Porsche Carrera Cup Scandinavia.
+Ericsson had a consistent season and finished in the top-ten on a frequent basis, ending the championship in tenth with 284 points.
+During the season, he made a cameo in the Porsche Carrera Cup Scandinavia.